Matthew Richardson (cyclist): Representing Great Britain

-At the 2025 Track Cycling World Championships in Santiago, Richardson, along with teammates Ledingham-Horn, Hamish Turnbull and Joseph Truman, clinched a silver medal in the team sprint.
-However, he failed to move past the quarter finals in the keirin, placing 16th overall.
-In the sprint, Richardson qualified fastest and progressed to the gold medal final, beating Nick Wammes, Kaiya Ota and former teammate Hoffman in the intermediate rounds.
-He was beaten by reigning champion Lavreysen in straight rides and took the silver medal overall.
+At the 2025 Track Cycling World Championships in Santiago, Richardson won a silver medal in the team sprint alongside Ledingham-Horn, Hamish Turnbull, and Joseph Truman.
+In the keirin, he was eliminated in the quarter-finals, placing 16th overall.
+In the individual sprint, Richardson qualified fastest and advanced to the gold medal final by defeating Nick Wammes, Kaiya Ota, and former teammate Hoffman in the intermediate rounds.
+In the final, he was defeated in straight rides by defending champion Lavreysen, finishing with the silver medal.